gissemari/PeruvianSignLanguage/threeParty-converter/WLASL/readme.md

 # data_converter.py

-Use this .py to convert our data to TGCN and I3D data to try these models. (models are retrieved from https://dxli94.github.io/WLASL/ )
+Use it to convert our data to TGCN and I3D data to try these models. (models are retrieved from https://dxli94.github.io/WLASL/ )

+# ConvertVideoToTGCNKeypoint.py

+Use it to pre-process the data before converting it to TGCN data

 # USES

-1. run ConvertVideoToTGCNKeypoint.py (with its respective args)
+1. run ConvertVideoToTGCNKeypoint.py (with its respective args) [necessarily use --hands --pose]
 2. run data_converter.py (with its respective args)
 3. move"data" folder into the root folder of WLASL proyect.